Freethetan/bongorecording/README.md

 This script merge the video and the audio from bongo recordings
 *normally its separated [screencast,sound]

+# INSTALL dependency
+1. pip install ffmpeg-python

+# Run
+1. bongorecording.py path_to_unzipped_folder

-it relays on ffmpeg library, that can merge it with command:
+As it relays on ffmpeg library, you can merge contents manually with command:
-# ffmpeg -i video.mp4 -i audio.mp4 -c:v copy -c:a output.mp4
+# ffmpeg -i screencast.mp4 -i audio.mp4 -c:v copy -c:a Lecture.mp4

-to install it for python run:
-# pip install ffmpeg-python